+The Commission accepts signed, written comments on pending applications.
 Comments must relate to how the Forest Society complies with national quality standards.
 These standards address the ethical and technical operation of a land trust.
-The full list of standards is available at www.landtrustaccreditation.org/help-and-resources/indicator-practices.

-If you have any questions about the accreditation renewal process, please contact Reagan Bissonnette, Director of Easement Stewardship & Counsel, at (603) 224-9945.
+If you have any questions about the accreditation renewal process, please contact Naomi Brattlof, Easement Stewardship Director, at (603) 224-9945.

 To learn more about the accreditation program and to submit a comment, visit www.landtrustaccreditation.org, or email your comment to email@example.com.
 Comments may also be mailed to the Land Trust Accreditation Commission, Attn: Public Comments, 36 Phila Street, Suite 2, Saratoga Springs, NY 12866.